zenobio93/seat-docs/docs/admin_guides/sso.md

     'eveonline' => [
 ```

-If you get no output from that commnad, it may mean that you have to add a few lines to `config/services.php`.
+If you get no output from that command, it may mean that you have to add a few lines to `config/services.php`.
 Refer to [this file](https://github.com/eveseat/seat/blob/b067bd3e742a79c35b5fa44ff77380a9187a27cf/config/services.php) for an example on how it should look.

 ## 3. set config parameters in `.env` file
-We alost done.
+We almost done.
 We just have to add the configuration parameters to our SeAT installs `.env` file.
 Browse to your SeAT installation directory and edit the `.env` file (note this is a hidden file and wont show up when you just type `ls`).

-Look for the following section towards the end of the file and populate the values with those you got when you created an application on the developers site (if you dont have these options in your `.env` file, feel free to just add it as you may have installed SeAT before SSO support was added):
+Look for the following section towards the end of the file and populate the values with those you got when you created an application on the developers site (if you don’t have these options in your `.env` file, feel free to just add it as you may have installed SeAT before SSO support was added):

 ```
 EVE_CLIENT_ID=null